emdailey/spot/doc/manual/targetlist.rst

 the target was added from a file, reloading the file by pressing "Set" will restore all of the deleted targets.

-Checking the box next to "Plot SS" will plot the Sun, the Planets, and Pluto on the :ref:`TargetsChannel`.
+Checking the box next to "Plot Solar Sys" will plot the Sun, the Planets, and Pluto on the :ref:`TargetsChannel`.

 The drop down menu next to "Plot:" changes which targets are plotted on